apache/dubbo-go-pixiu/docs/user/config.md

             address: 127.0.0.1
             port: 1314
 ```
-the more detail will be found in pkg/model/bootstrap.go
+The more detail will be found in pkg/model/bootstrap.go

 ### static_resources
-static_resources are used to specify unchanged config, meanwhile the dynamic_resources are used for dynamic config. supporting dynamic_resource is still in develop
+the static_resources are used to specify unchanged config, meanwhile the dynamic_resources are used for dynamic config. supporting dynamic_resource is still in develop.

-there are four import abstraction in static_resources:
+There are four import abstraction in static_resources:
 - listener
 - filter
 - route